Ramesh Chand Bind: Early life

 Bind was born on 7 March 1974 to Ram Chander and Chhabiya Devi in Mirzapur, Uttar Pradesh.
-He did his Matriculation from S.A.B.H.S.
-School, Chandaipur, Mirzapur in 1988.
-He has a Bachelor of Ayurveda, Medicine and Surgery degree.
 He is married to Samudra Bind, with whom he has two daughters and a son.
 He lives in Itwa village in Mirzapur district of Uttar Pradesh.
+As per his election affidavit, he is qualified up to High School from S.A.B.H.S.
+School, Chandaipur, Mirzapur in 1988.
+However, his official profile states that he has the educational qualification of Bachelor of Ayurveda, Medicine and Surgery degree.